IBM/queryPattern/SETUP.md

 #### Step 2.
 Start a local fabric environment

-Go to the Blockchain platform view and under `FABRIC ENVIRONMENTS`, click on `Local Fabric` to start the Local Fabric environment
+Go to the Blockchain platform view and under `FABRIC ENVIRONMENTS`, click on `Local Fabric` to start the Local Fabric environment.

 <br>
 <p align="center">